Motivic real topological Hochschild spectrum: Motivic representability

 \section{Motivic representability}

 Throughout this section, we fix a finite dimensional noetherian separated scheme $S$ (with the trivial log structure and involution).
-The purpose of this section is to represent orthogonal topological Hochschild homology in $\logSH(S)$ and real topological Hochschild homology in a $\Ztwo$-equivariant analogue of $\logSH(S)$.
+The purpose of this section is to represent $\THH^{\Z/2}$ and $\TCR^{\Z/2}$ in $\logSH(S)$ and $\THR$ and $\TCR$ in a $\Ztwo$-equivariant analogue of $\logSH(S)$.

 We begin with recalling the ingredients for defining $\logSH(S)$.
 Let $\SmlSm/S$ denote the category of fs log schemes $Y$ of finite type over $S$ such that $Y\to S$ is log smooth and $\ul{Y}\to S$ is smooth.
 A morphism in $\SmlSm/S$ is a \emph{strict Nisnevich cover} if it is strict and its underlying morphism of schemes is a Nisnevich cover.
 We have the $\infty$-category of strict Nisnevich sheaves of spectra $\Sh_{sNis}(\SmlSm/S,\Sp)$.